The Essentials of a Successful Digital Transformation Strategy

 - ‘Let’s wait it out.’
 The primary focus of this second largest cohort is ‘playing it safe.’
 We simply automate and build on existing processes, add video conferencing to our toolkit and call it a day.
 This is the most dangerous posture because digital transformation is here to stay.

 - ‘This is lasting and fundamental.’
 This cohort recognizes that digital transformation is an imminent and imperative shift in strategy and operating model design that is enabled by technology.
 Although it is currently a small cohort, it is growing rapidly.

 Resistance to digital transformation can be born from uncertainty.
 However, the Strategy-to-Execution (S2E) process addresses this very issue.
 S2E equips you with the tools and knowledge to help you make decisions around your product/service, channels and digital operating model design.
-Digital transformation shouldn’t slow you down.
+Transitioning to a digital transformation operating model shouldn’t slow you down.
 The Strategy-to-Execution process arms you with ability to run and improve your 1.0 analog business model while you transition and transform to the 2.0 digital operating model.

 Just like other operational processes, the Strategy-to-Execution process needs to be re-imagined.
 The inputs, process and outputs are the components of strategy and the operating model brings this vision to life.

 - It is People: The pivotal factor in how we organize work, collaborate in design, engage employees, make decisions, and assign leadership roles.